pebble/qdog/README.md

 Currently only supports SQS but intended to support more in the future.

-The name qDog may be a bit dog biased but lets be honest, qCat.fetch() just seems doomed to failure, and "QueCat" ended pretty badly for RadioShack already.
+The name qDog may be a bit dog biased but lets be honest, qCat.fetch() just seems doomed to failure, and "CueCat" ended pretty badly for RadioShack already.

 ## Examples